What is FAQ?

 Do I have to sanitize at SAG stops and when entering the food line?

-Yes!
+Yes, it is required!
 It’s important to protect your health and the health of other participants while on the tour.
 Since we can only control what happens at the SAG table and the meal service, we ask everyone to use sanitizer liberally.
-Our process has to date helped us keep everyone healthy and prevented the transmittal of foodborne illness.
-Of course, you don’t have to sanitize, but unfortunately, we won’t be able to allow you to join us at the table for SAG stops and meal service.
+Our process has, to date, helped us keep everyone healthy and prevented the transmission of foodborne illness.

-Do you fill my bottles at SAG stops?
+Can I fill my own water bottle at SAG stops?

-Yes!
-We want to serve and protect!
-Again to protect your health and the health of other participants while on tour, we keep the number of hands on the coolers to a minimum and provide individually wrapped nutrition on SAG Stops.
+No. We want to serve and protect!
+Again to protect your health and the health of other participants while on tour, we keep the number of hands on the coolers to a minimum.
 We all know what the felt part of your riding gloves are for!

 I love your tours, how can I support them?